Readri205/MS2_Project/README.md

 ### Acknowledgements

 *   My Mentor (Adegbenga Adeye (email:adegbenga.adeye@outlook.com, slack:gbenga_mentor)) for continuous helpful feedback.
+Ade has been an amazing, in helping and supporting me with this site.
+It has proven much harder and much more work for me to develop than I ever thought (severe case of 'what you don't know when you start').

 *   Tutor support at Code Institute for their support.
+When I have requested help, it has come quickly and efficiently when needed.

+*   Student assessment at Code Institute.
+I have looked to accommodate comments back on MS1 to reduce any re-occurring issues in MS2.

-*   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/)
+*   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/).
+Dante Healy, in particular, who has provided consistent feedback during development.

-*   Friends and family providing review and feedback on the site content and navigation.
+*   Friends and family providing review and feedback on the site content, navigation, screen size testing.
+This has been invaluable with two very 'have mobile, will travel' daughters, it is often brutal but effective.

 ## Version Control

 *   All through the development phase of the project, commits have been made from the GitPod Repository to GitHub.
 The version control list below mirrors the GitHub Commit list.
 It is designed to provide a direct track on commits in the README file for easy access as to code status in GitPod.
-Note that feedback from MS1 Project was received on July 8th, 2020 which stated that commits should be in the imperative.
+Note that feedback from MS1 Project was received on July 8th, 2020 which stated that commits should be in the imperative tense.
 Any commits after this date (approx. V6.4) that are not in the imperative is in error.

     * V1.0 Initial Commit
     * V1.1 Added Africa header image, country html page and README template